expo/expo/docs/pages/eas/metadata/index.md

 ## Built-in validation

-EAS Metadata does not only get the information into the stores; it also tries to find common pitfalls that could cause app rejections.
-It does all this before sending anything to the app stores, saving you valuable time to spend on your project.
+EAS Metadata can also instantly identify known app store restrictions that could trigger a rejection after a length review queue.

 > Using VS Code?
 Install the [VS Code Expo plugin](https://github.com/expo/vscode-expo#readme) for auto-complete, suggestions, and warnings in your **store.config.json** files.